gruns/orderedmultidict/README.md

 # orderedmultidict

-### omdict is an Ordered Multivalue Dictionary that retains method parity with dict().
+### omdict is an ordered multivalue dictionary that retains method parity with dict.

-A multivalue dictionary is a dictionary that can store multiple values for the same key.
+A multivalue dictionary is a dictionary that can store multiple values per key.
 An ordered multivalue dictionary is a multivalue dictionary that retains the order of insertions and deletions.

 orderedmultidict is Unlicensed in the public domain, so you can build amazing things.